louis-success/MongoDB/MongoDB_Basics.md

 MongoDB is a document database.
 It stores data in a type of JSON format called BSON.

 Records in a MongoDB database are called documents, and the field values may include numbers, strings, booleans, arrays, or even nested documents.
+**SQL vs Document Databases**
+SQL databases are considered relational databases.
+They store related data in separate tables.
+When data is needed, it is queried from multiple tables to join the data back together.
+MongoDB stores data in flexible documents.
+Instead of having multiple tables you can simply keep all of your related data together.

 $inc, $set, $push